Exhibition: History of Arundel Castle Gardens

 Under the stewardship of Martin Duncan, the Castle’s Head Gardener, each year there is something new to delight and excite visitors, particularly the ever-popular tulip festival.
 Martin is supported by a brilliant team.
 Sometimes changes in the garden are out of necessity – removing the box hedging due to pests offered the chance to plant new lavender hedging, yew balls, dwarf apple trees and mixed herbs in the Kitchen Garden.

 Entry to the exhibition is included in the Museum ticket price.
+It is all held in the Museum’s exhibition room.

 There will be times when the exhibition is not open, please call to confirm 01903 885866.
 This is because the exhibition room can be hired, thank you for your understanding.